OpenLMIS/openlmis-template-service/TESTING.md

       }
   }
   ```
-* __Test method name should clearly indicate what is being tested and what is the expected output and condition.
-The "should - when" pattern should be used in the name.__
+* __The test method’s name should clearly indicate what is being tested and what is the expected output and condition.
+The “should - when” pattern should be used in the name.__

   DO:
   ```java